Listed buildings in Hayton and Mealo

-Hayton and Mealo is a civil parish in the Borough of Allerdale in Cumbria, England.
+Hayton and Mealo is a civil parish in the Cumberland district in Cumbria, England.
 It contains seven listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade I, the highest of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the village of Hayton and is otherwise rural.
 The listed buildings consist of a former tower house and associated structures, three houses, and a former chapel.